 Please click here to see a copy of the site plan.

-The Health & Safety arrangements at the NEC are intended to keep you safe and incident free.
+The Health & Safety arrangements at Olympia are intended to keep you safe and incident free.
 Whilst working at the venue it is important that you’re aware of the safety rules, procedures and arrangements that are in place, not only for your own safety but also that of your colleagues

 You have a responsibility to yourself and others in the CDM site.

 Please work safely and if you see something that may be of danger to yourself or others, report it immediately to the event organisers or your line manager.

 Ladies, gentlemen’s and accessible toilets are available on each exhibition level.
 At least one of each is open during build-up and breakdown.